The Ethnographic Collections

 Jesse H. Bratley was a U.S. Indian Service school teacher and superintendent sent to the Canyon of the Blue Waters of the Havasupai in 1900.
 With his wife, he applied White-style teaching, clothing, and culture for two years.
 His photographs are insightful in their portrayal of people in the grip of change.
 In later years, long out of the Indian Service, Mr. Bratley lectured about his experiences using his photographs as props.
-His entire collection of photographs and material culture was sold to an unknown buyer.
-Fortunately, two of his albums came anonymously to the Museum.
+While the bulk of Mr. Bratley's photographs reside at the Denver Museum of Nature and Science, the San Diego Museum of Man holds two of his photo albums.

 The Archaeological Collections